preslavmihaylov/booknotes/java/java-concurrency-in-practice/chapter-11/README.md

 }
 ```

-In can even be further improved by delegating thread-safety to a thread-safe collection entirely (such as `ConcurrentHashMap`).
+It can even be further improved by delegating thread-safety to a thread-safe collection entirely (such as `ConcurrentHashMap`).

-A synchronized block needs to be shrank only if a significant computation is performed inside of it.
+A synchronized block needs to be shrunk only if a significant computation is performed inside of it.
 Shrinking a synchronized block too much can lead to safety issues - e.g. not synchronizing compound actions.

 ## Reducing lock granularity